-- The Millennium man, discovered in 2000 in Baringo: Kenya, which dates back to six million years ago. - ➤ The 6-7 million years old Trumai, found in Chad in 2002AD, which indicates that man may have started evolving separately from apes much earlier than currently thought.
+The Millennium man, discovered in 2000 in Baringo: Kenya, which dates back to six million years ago.
+The 6-7 million years old Trumai, found in Chad in 2002AD, which indicates that man may have started evolving separately from apes much earlier than currently thought.
 Using their superior technology, Homo sapiens were able to disperse and adapt to areas where other hominids would not have survived, leading to emergence of various races of people with distinct characteristics in skin colour, hair and facial appearance, probably due to isolation of various human populations and their adaptation to different environments.
+Features High intellectual capacity with a large brain of over 200cc.
+Spoke with well refined speech.